sylvaincom/traces-sklearn/book/intro.md

-# Introduction to scikit-learn for the TRACES program
+# Introduction to machine learning with `scikit-learn`

 This tutorial introduces how to use scikit-learn to craft predictive models using machine learning.